-In the specific case mentioned above, CMIT Solutions contacted the company that registered the domain of the client that got scammed, and they provided a list of all the domains that scammer had registered that day (and then cancelled the next day).
+In the specific case mentioned above, CMIT Solutions contacted the company that registered the domain of the client that got scammed, and they provided a list of all the domains that the scammers had registered that day (and then canceled the next day).
 In classic hacker fashion, these were set up with fake names, a South African IP address, and a bank account in China, allowing the spearfishers to quickly move on to another innocent target before law enforcement action could be taken.

 Since spearfishing scams like these are very real, costing real companies real money, CMIT Solutions recommends these steps to avoid them: